Governance information for the LEP

 Conflicts of Interest

-The LEP has recently endorsed a Conflicts of Interest Policy and Conflicts of Interest Protocol which set out the process which the LEP and the Combined Authority follow to demonstrate that applications from businesses for loans or grants are dealt with in an impartial, fair and transparent way.
-These documents are currently subject to final approval by the Combined Authority and can be downloaded here.
+The LEP and the Combined Authority have recently endorsed a Conflicts of Interest Policy and Conflicts of Interest Protocol which set out the process which the LEP and the Combined Authority follow to demonstrate that applications from businesses for loans or grants are dealt with in an impartial, fair and transparent way.
+You can download these documents.

 Complaints, Whistleblowing and Freedom of Information requests